magma/magma-website/README.md

-#  OSF website template
+#  Mamga website

-This is an OSF project website template.
+This is the Magma opens source project website.

 ## Overview

-Its built using [starter template](https://github.com/netlify-templates/gatsby-starter-netlify-cms), based on [Gatsby](https://www.gatsbyjs.org/) and [Netlify CMS](https://www.netlifycms.org).
+Its based on [Gatsby](https://www.gatsbyjs.org/) and [Netlify CMS](https://www.netlifycms.org).

 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.